Can Pollution Cause Dark Spots? Here’s What You Need to KnowFebruary 22, 2021

-The findings of this study showed that exposure to nitrogen dioxide was significantly associated with more dark spots on the cheeks, but even more evident on the cheeks of women exposed to more polluted air.
+According to a study in the Journal of Investigative Dermatology, chronic exposure to traffic-related air pollution can contribute to dark spots.
+The findings of this study showed that exposure to nitrogen dioxide, an air pollutant, was significantly associated with more dark spots on the cheeks, and even more evident on the cheeks of women exposed to more air pollution regularly.
 They were also more visible in women above the age of 50.
-Despite the study’s limitations it’s evident that there is a relationship between traffic-related air pollution and dark spots.

-As it turns out, studies like this actually help to inspire the Research & Innovation team at L’Oréal USA to develop new scientific discoveries for product development.
-And, between studies like this and ones that show a possible link between acne and free radicals, it’s clear that the connection between pollution and skin care is top of mind.
-Donna McCann, R&I Corporate with L’Oréal USA, notes that anti-pollution skin care is in fact a rising trend in the industry.
-“The effects of air pollution—gaseous and particulate matter—is a rising concern for the global population and is trending in the industry,” she explains.
+Studies like this actually help to inspire the Research & Innovation team at L’Oréal USA to develop new scientific discoveries for product development.
+Donna McCann, R&I Corporate with L’Oréal USA, notes that anti-pollution skin care is a continuously rising trend in the industry.
+“The effects of air pollution — gaseous and particulate matter — is a rising concern for the global population and is trending in the industry,” she explains.
 “Studies are being conducted on new and existing cosmetic ingredients to show anti-pollution efficacy.”